-- health education on preventative health care and lifestyle issues including sexually transmitted infection education - follow-up of emergency hospital visits - loan of crutches, wheelchairs, and other medical equipment - seasonal Influenza vaccine
+- follow-up of emergency hospital visits

+- loan of crutches, wheelchairs, and other medical equipment

+- seasonal Influenza vaccine

 When a student is seen in the Health Center, there is no cost for the nurse practitioner visit.
 There may be charges for medications, immunizations, and treatment supplies.
 These charges may be paid for or charged to the student's account as a health service fee.
 Receipts for medications or immunizations can be requested by the student.
 The student is then responsible for submitting the request to their private medical insurance.
 Check with your insurance carrier regarding submission of these claims.
 The Health Center does not bill private insurance companies.